Client Portal User Guide

 1A

-B) If you cannot use 2FA after entering your password, follow the steps to get a recovery code or request technical support to get one.
+B) If you cannot use MFA after entering your password, use a recovery code or request technical support.

 2. Change your password if you have not done so in step 1.
 You can change it in the Profile tab of the My account section.